-With the continued spread of the Delta variant, COVID-19 hospitalizations have hit record highs for every age group under 50 as of August 2021.
-This includes children under 18.
-Fortunately, the COVID-19 vaccine is now available for anyone 12 and older.
+With COVID-19 continuing to spread throughout the United States, it is important to continue to keep you and your family safe.
+Fortunately, the COVID-19 vaccine is now available for anyone 5 and older.
 If you have a child old enough to be eligible for the vaccine, it is likely that you have some questions about vaccinating your child.

 Here are answers to some of the most common questions about the COVID vaccines and young people.

 What are the benefits of getting my child vaccinated against COVID-19?